-At the same time, a number of AC21 members feel that a purely voluntary approach to farmer adoption of measures to minimize unintended gene flow will achieve a level of change insufficient to allow for healthy, diversified agricultural production in the future.
+At the same time, [a number of][AO, KK: some] AC21 members feel that a purely voluntary approach to farmer adoption of measures to minimize unintended gene flow will achieve a level of change insufficient to allow for [healthy][AO, KK: a strong], diversified agricultural production in the future.

-A balance must be struck, therefore, to encourage and incentivize adoption of best management practices and neighbor cooperation.
+[A balance must be struck, therefore, to encourage and incentivize adoption of best management practices and neighbor cooperation.][CB: To avoid unjustified erosion in export market confidence in the quality and safety of U.S. agricultural commodities, and to hopefully eliminate, or at least minimize, a threat to cohesiveness in rural America, the AC21 believes that prudent, targeted, preventive measures should be put in place now to encourage and incentivize adoption of coexistence best management practices and neighbor-to-neighbor cooperation.
+Further, a majority of the Committee believes that a comprehensive framework to promote coexistence should include some form of compensation when, through no one’s fault, preventive measures fail to perform as effectively as hoped and planned.]

-When advantageous to support the diversity of farmers’ needs, the AC21 also encourages farmers to create coexistence zones or other local mechanisms to support farmer preferences and strengthen communities.
-Committee members also believe that USDA can play a role in support of these efforts.
+[When advantageous to support the diversity of farmers’ needs, the AC21 also encourages farmers to [create coexistence zones or other local mechanisms<CB: for seed production>][AO, KK: take cooperative measures] to support farmer preferences and strengthen communities.
+Committee members also believe that USDA can play a role in support of these efforts.][LeC, LB, MH: DELETE]

 Recommendation I.

-USDA should spearhead and fund a broad-based, comprehensive education and outreach initiative to strengthen awareness of the importance of coexistence for diverse agricultural production systems.
-USDA should design and make available to the agricultural community [voluntary and] outcome-based strategies for facilitating production of all types of identity-preserved (IP) products.
+[USDA should spearhead and fund a broad-based, comprehensive education and outreach initiative to strengthen awareness of <MH: coexistence and> the importance of coexistence for diverse agricultural production systems.][CB: DELETE] USDA should design and make available to the agricultural community [voluntary and][AO, KK: DELETE BRACKETS][CB: DELETE] outcome-based strategies for facilitating production of all types of identity-preserved (IP) products.

 Working in conjunction with all agricultural stakeholders, public organizations, and State and local governments, this effort should highlight the need for good on-farm production practices, strategies for neighborly farmer-to-farmer collaboration, the value of private marketing contracts, and the risks and responsibilities associated with meeting private contractual arrangements for IP production.
 Such an initiative should seek broad grower participation and utilize expertise from a range of production types.
+It should seek to promote local[CB: , voluntary] solutions and accommodate local and regional diversity in agriculture[ and][CB: .
+It should] be mindful of the range of farmer production needs.
+[CB: To the extent measurable, concrete goals for coexistence are not being met via locally controlled, voluntary measures, further steps to improve performance should be vetted and implemented, whether through more aggressive local, government, or private sector initiative.
+There is no one coexistence shoe that will, in all situations, prove the perfect fit, and indeed, AC 21 sees considerable value in regional experimentation with a diversity of approaches.]

-It should seek to promote local solutions and accommodate local and regional diversity in agriculture and be mindful of the range of farmer production needs.
-USDA should also utilize the capacity and technical expertise within the land grant university and the research extension system, tailored to the individual needs of specific crop and production systems.
-As part of the outreach, stakeholders should be provided with tools to measure the success and effectiveness of their coexistence efforts, and to enable them to know when measures they have adopted could be improved and how to do so.
+USDA should also utilize the capacity and technical expertise within the land grant university and the research extension system[, tailored to the individual needs of specific crop and production systems][LeC: DELETE].
+As part of the outreach, stakeholders [should][AO, KK: could] be provided with tools to measure the success and effectiveness of their coexistence efforts[, and to enable them to know when measures they have adopted could be improved and how to do so][AO, KK, LeC: DELETE].

 Recommendation II.

-USDA should work with agricultural stakeholders to develop a package of specific mechanisms that: foster good crop stewardship and mitigate economic risks derived from unintended gene flow between crop varieties; and promote and incentivize farmer adoption of appropriate stewardship practices.
+USDA should work with agricultural stakeholders to develop a package of specific mechanisms that: (1) foster good crop stewardship and mitigate potential economic risks derived from unintended gene flow between crop varieties; and (2) promote and incentivize farmer adoption of appropriate stewardship practices.